gjb2048/moodle-theme_essential/README.txt

 ==============
 - FIX: Issue #372: Hovering block on Grading page.
 - FIX: Issue #377: Fixed width setting breaks carousel images.
+- FIX: Issue #378: Breadcrumb error on many pages when set to 'hide'.

 New in 2.7.9.1
 ==============